 In 1995 more land was purchased at the southern boundary of the marina, which was used to create a caravan storage compound for 450 caravans and self storage containers which are available to rent.
-Later a steel & hardwood (made out of old pier boards) footbridge was commissioned and placed across the marina entrance, this bridge can be seen in one of the photographs on the home page of our web site.
+Later a steel & hardwood (made out of old pier boards) footbridge was commissioned and placed across the marina entrance.
 The original wooden pier boards have since been replaced by specially constructed galvanised steel.

 The water space is still the same size as when the marina was built, although many facilities have been added over the years.
 These facilities include a wet dock, a floating dock, a second slipway, a toilet & shower block for the moorers and in the year 2002 a purpose built sales and administration office were built.
 The old office building is now a larger chandlery, stocking everything needed for narrowboat cruising and more, and the Lockgate café offering drinks and snacks to moorers and sales customers.

 The marina has been enhanced over the years, many trees were planted on the banks of the marina and areas of landscaping added to soften the edges of the moorers car park and the office.
 Ornate brackets were placed along the entrance to the marina and during the summer time these are hung with flowering baskets.